Transformative Agroecology

 Curriculum

-Agroecology asks us to consider interrelatedness, connections, and complementarities, so we will begin by orienting ourselves to each other, thinking about systems, and establishing some shared vocabulary and conceptual foundations.
-In Module 1 we will explore agroecology's lineage and the multiple traditions that it is related to, opening the conversation around which distinctions matter, to whom, and why.
-Key topics will include comparisons among agroecology, regenerative agriculture, organic agriculture and permaculture, internationalism as a fundamental tenet and what is meant by transformative agroecology.
+Agroecology requires us to consider interrelatedness, connections, and complementarities, so we will begin by orienting ourselves to each other, thinking about systems, and establishing some shared vocabulary and conceptual foundations.
+In Module 1, we will explore agroecology's lineage and the multiple traditions that it is related to, opening the conversation around which distinctions matter, to whom, and why.

-One of the challenges for agroecology are persistent narratives that question whether agroecology is only viable in particular settings, or suggest that it is a niche approach and not something that can actually contribute toward widespread food systems transformation.
-In Module 3 we will look at efforts across academia and civil society to reinterpret the viability of agroecology at scale, questioning the evidence that is being used to inform those perspectives, and considering the moments and conditions in which change is most possible.
+One of the challenges for agroecology is persistent narratives that question its broad applicability, suggesting that it is a niche approach and not something that can meaningfully contribute toward widespread food systems transformation.
+In Module 4 we will look at efforts across academia and civil society to reinterpret the viability of agroecology at scale, considering the evidence that is being used to inform those perspectives, and considering the moments and conditions in which change is most possible.
+What are the levers that need to be pulled to initiate and/or maintain movement toward transformational change?
+What does agroecology offer as a complement or alternative to other 'sustainable' food system approaches?

 Instructors